pascallaliberte/sharpen.page/stepitup.md

 ---

+## Maybe This Is Your Situation

+Your industry is in expansion and there aren't too many service providers like you serving it.
+And yet, interest is growing, and you don't want to sell a commodity.
+You want to sell premium.

+You're getting sign-ups to your newsletter, and you're starting to get some interest in the knowledge you put out.
+Now's the time for you to get serious about the specific services you're offering.

+Or maybe that interest you're getting isn't transforming into new clients.
+You realize it's because you display a generic "here are my services, contact me here if interested" website.
+It's your word against some other freelancer in your industry, and that doesn't work for you anymore.
+Time for a change.

 ## So Let's Imagine a New Situation for You...

 You've migrated from getting paid by the hour.
 Now you're paid by the impact.